GoogleChrome/web.dev/src/site/content/en/learn/pwa/service-workers/index.md

 </figure>

 {% Aside %}
 You can remotely inspect a phone or tablet from your desktop browser when you want to check service worker registration status over a mobile device.
-You will see details on how to do that in the [Tools and Debug chapter](/tools-and-debug)
+You will see details on how to do that in the [Tools and Debug chapter](/learn/pwa/tools-and-debug)
 {% endAside %}

 ### Scope

 The folder your service worker sits in determines its scope.
 A service worker that lives at `example.com/my-pwa/sw.js` can control any navigation at the *my-pwa* path or below, such as `example.com/my-pwa/demos/`.
 Service workers can only control items (pages, workers, collectively "clients") in their scope.
 Scope applies to browser tabs and PWA windows.

 Only *one* service worker per scope is allowed.
-When active and running, only one instance typically is available no matter how many clients are in memory (such as PWA windows or browser tabs).
+When active and running, only one instance is typically available no matter how many clients are in memory (such as PWA windows or browser tabs).

 {% Aside 'warning' %}
 You should set the scope of your service worker as close to the root of your app as possible.
-This is the most common setup as it gives the service worker the ability to intercept all the requests related to your PWA.
+This is the most common setup as it lets the service worker intercept all the requests related to your PWA.
 Don't put it inside, for instance, a JavaScript folder or have it loaded from a CDN. {% endAside %}

 Safari has more complex scope management, known as partitions, affecting how scopes work if you have cross-domain iframes.
 To read more about WebKit's implementation, read [their blog post](https://webkit.org/blog/8090/workers-at-your-service/).

 ## Lifecycle

 Service workers have a lifecycle that dictates how they are installed, this is separate from your PWA installation.
 The service worker lifecycle starts with registering the service worker.
-The browser attempts to download and parse the file registered as your service worker and, if successful, it is installed and the `install` event fires.
+The browser then attempts to download and parse the service worker file.
+If parsing succeeds, it's `install` event is fired.
 The `install` event only fires once.

 Service worker installation happens silently, without requiring user permission, even if the user doesn't install the PWA.
 The Service Worker API is even available on platforms that do not support PWA installation, such as Safari and Firefox on desktop devices.

 {% Aside 'gotchas' %}
 Service worker *registration* and *installation*, while related, are different events.
-Registration happens when a page requests it with the `register` function detailed previously.
+Registration happens when a page requests a service worker by calling `register()` as described previously.
 Installation happens when a registered service worker exists, can be parsed as JavaScript, and doesn't throw any errors during its first execution.
 {% endAside %}

 After the installation, the service worker is not yet in control of its clients, including your PWA.
 It needs to be activated first.
 When the service worker is ready to control its clients, the `activate` event will fire.
 This doesn't mean, though, that the page that registered the service worker will be managed.
 By default, the service worker will not take control until the next time you navigate to that page, either due to reloading the page or re-opening the PWA.